-The Company received \$562 under the first (2020) and second (2021) rounds of the Paycheck Protection Program (PPP) in the United States.
+The Company received \$562 under the second round of the Paycheck Protection Program (PPP) in the United States in 2021.
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act, provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after twenty-four weeks if the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities.
 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
-The Company used the proceeds for purposes consistent with the PPP and \$562 from the first round in 2020 has been forgiven.
-The Company applied for forgiveness on the second round.
+The Company used the proceeds for purposes consistent with the PPP and \$562 from the second round in 2021 has been forgiven.